Covid-19 travel restrictions state by state - KRDO

 Idaho

-As of February 8, there are no statewide travel restrictions in Idaho.
+As of February 15, there are no statewide travel restrictions in Idaho.
 Check here for updates.
+And you can click here for ski updates.

 Illinois

-As of February 8, there were no statewide restrictions in Illinois, but visitors heading to Chicago have been placed in two categories — orange and yellow.
+As of February 15, there were no statewide restrictions in Illinois, but visitors heading to Chicago have been placed in two categories — orange and yellow.
 Anyone from an orange state must quarantine for 10 days or have a negative Covid-19 test result no more than 72 hours old to avoid the quarantine.
-There are no specific requirements for yellow states (which is currently only Hawaii).
-Check here for the list of states and more information before you travel.
+There are no specific requirements if you’re coming from a yellow state.
+Check here for more information before you travel to Chicago.
+Check here for information on the rest of Illinois.

 Indiana

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.